johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 - we have one service - `web` - this is the service that represents our Static Web App
 - our host is `staticwebapp` - this means we're deploying a Static Web App
-- we provide the resource name of our static web app name in the `STATIC_WEB_APP_NAME` environment variable.
-(The `resourceName` parameter supports environment variable substitution)
+- we provide the resource name of our static web app name in the `STATIC_WEB_APP_NAME` environment variable - this allows `azd` to identify it.
+(The `resourceName` parameter supports environment variable substitution and will plug in the name of the resource when it is used.)
 - we provide the path to the project that contains the code for our Static Web App in the `project` parameter and specify it is `js` code in the `language` parameter.
 Neither of these parameters are used by `azd` during provisioning, but they are required.

 ## Bicep modifications